Rugby sevens: England

 England finally hosted its first Sevens tournament in 1921 as the Scottish game crept south over the border.
 This was on 23 April 1921 by Carlisle rugby club; they beat a Hawick 'B' side in the final.
-Next was on 3 September 1921 in north east England at the Percy Park Sevens in North Shields.
+Next was on 3 September 1921 in north east England at the Percy Park Sevens (now known as the 1872 Sevens) in North Shields, widely understood as the first international sevens tournament.
 It was close to the Scottish Borders and Scottish sides were invited to play in the tournament with local English sides.
 The final was contested between Selkirk and Melrose; with Selkirk winning the event.

-First played in 1926, the Middlesex Sevens were set-up by Dr J.A.
+First played in 1926, the Middlesex Sevens were set up by Dr J.A.
 Russell-Cargill, a London-based Scot.
 The tournament was intended as a fundraiser for King Edward VII Hospital.
 It raised £1,600; at a time when standard admission was a shilling, and stand seats cost five shillings.
 This became England's premier Sevens tournament:- it had some formidable figures on its sub-committee such as Wavell Wakefield and Bill Ramsay; it was close to London – and 10,000 spectators attended the second Middlesex tournament; and it helped rugby in London develop – featuring the aforementioned Wavell Wakefield, Carl Aarvold (later Recorder of the City of London) of Blackheath FC, Wick Powell of London Welsh RFC, and John Tallent, who would later become chairman of the Four Home Unions Tours Committee.
 Invitation sides graced the Sevens tournament:- such as Sale RFC in 1936, which included such players as Wilf Wooller and Claude Davey of and Ken Fyfe of amongst their backs; and in 1939, Cardiff RFC, which included players such as Wilf Wooller again, and Les Spence and Wendy Davis.

 India

 The Earl of Dalhousie became Governor-General of India in the middle of the nineteenth century.
 He took his summers in the Indian western Himalayas.
 His base there, also called Dalhousie, and the neighbouring Khajjiar region, remains known as a 'Little Scotland of India'.
 Teams from Dalhousie and Chamba played various sports against one another at the Khajjiar Gymkhana.
 The Chamba side was a mixed civilian and native side; the Dalhousie side was a military side.
 On 29 June 1886 at 1am they played a rugby sevens match, as the Dalhousie players favoured rugby union; and the Chamba players, that had already beaten Dalhousie in cricket and association football, confidently obliged.
-The Dalhousie side unsurprisingly won the match; with the newspaper report seeming to blame Chamba's native players for the loss, a sad reflection of the times.
+The Dalhousie side unsurprisingly won the match; with the report from the Civil & Military Gazette seeming to blame Chamba's native players for the loss.